updated 05/11/25

 Making Waves is a volunteer-run weekly swim for all self-identified fat people now held most SUNDAYS throughout the year.
 Making Waves has been a Bay Area tradition since 1980.
-Making Waves is a fat-positive space and discussions of dieting or weight loss are strongly discouraged.
+Making Waves is a fat-positive space and discussions of dieting or weight loss are not allowed.
 All self-identified fat people are welcome.

 WHERE

-We swim in the indoor pool at Albany Aquatic Center, 1311 Portland Ave Albany, CA 94706
+We swim in the indoor pool at Albany Aquatic Center, 1311 Portland Avenue, Albany, CA

 ABOUT THE FACILITY

 - ACCESSIBILITY OF POOL: Good street parking.
 It’s a short, flat walk from the street to the pool entrance, and into the pool or changing room.
 No stairs required.
-The pool itself has shallow stairs with sturdy railings and a hydraulic lift rated to 350 pounds.
+The pool itself has shallow stairs with sturdy railings that can be gripped on both sides and a hydraulic lift (the signage on the lift states that it is rated to 350lbs, however, the lift itself has narrow arms – measurements and photos coming soon).

 - ACCESSIBILITY OF CHANGING ROOMS: The women’s and men’s changing rooms each have sturdy benches in one group changing room, one large group shower and two private showers, one with a shower chair and a hand-held shower sprayer.
 There is also a private gender-inclusive restroom with an ADA toilet and one shower that has a shower seat with a hand-held shower sprayer.